blufa/system-de-vote/README.md

 ## Deployment

-This project deployment depends on enviorment variables that are secret.
+This project deployment depends on environment variables that are secret.
 To use it, get in contact with fabricatic via email fabricatic@gmail.com

 ## Support